 Geolocation APIs for Mobile Apps

 Essentially, there are four Google Maps APIs to choose from, depending on requirements and features you want to have in your mobile app.
-You can take one or use ever one of them.
+You can take one or use ever one of them if you have new ideas for GPS applications.

 - Google Maps API displays map itself and allows you to change the color scheme, hide labels, use a different road density and switch between sites.
 In addition, you can now create a custom map style, so the map will fit your branding.